Rotor syndrome

 Rotor syndrome (also known as Rotor type hyperbilirubinemia) is a rare cause of mixed direct (conjugated) and indirect (unconjugated) hyperbilirubinemia, relatively benign, autosomal recessive bilirubin disorder characterized by non-hemolytic jaundice due to the chronic elevation of predominantly conjugated bilirubin.

-Rotor type hyperbilirubinemia is a distinct yet similar disorder to Dubin–Johnson syndrome – both diseases cause an increase in conjugated bilirubin.
-Whereas rotor syndrome differs in that it is a result of impaired hepatocellular storage of conjugated bilirubin that leaks into plasma causing hyperbilirubinemia.
+Rotor type hyperbilirubinemia is a distinct yet similar disorder to Dubin–Johnson syndrome – both diseases cause an increase in conjugated bilirubin, but Rotor syndrome differs in that it is a result of impaired hepatocellular storage of conjugated bilirubin that leaks into plasma causing hyperbilirubinemia.

 Signs and symptoms

 Rotor syndrome has many features in common with Dubin–Johnson syndrome, an exception being that the liver cells are not pigmented.
 The main symptom is a non-itching jaundice.
 There is a rise in bilirubin in the patient's serum, mainly of the conjugated type.

 It can be differentiated from Dubin–Johnson syndrome in the following ways:

 Rotor syndrome may exacerbate toxic side effects of the medication irinotecan.